Anna Richardson

 Anna Clare Richardson (born 27 September 1970) is an English television presenter, writer and journalist.
-She has presented various television shows for Channel 4, including Supersize vs Superskinny (2008–2009), The Sex Education Show (2008–2011), Secret Eaters (2012–2014), Supershoppers (2016–2019), Naked Attraction (2016–present) and Changing Rooms (2021–present).
+She has presented various television shows for Channel 4, including Supersize vs Superskinny (2008–2009), The Sex Education Show (2008–2011), Secret Eaters (2012–2014), Supershoppers (2016–2019), Naked Attraction (2016–2024) and Changing Rooms (2021–2022).

 Early life

-Richardson was born on 27 September 1970 in Wellington, Shropshire, England, daughter of Canon James Richardson, OBE, vicar of Great Brington, Northamptonshire, and Janet, a religious education teacher.
+Richardson was born on 27 September 1970 in Wellington, Shropshire, England, daughter of James Richardson, vicar of Great Brington, Northamptonshire, and Janet, a religious education teacher.
 She was educated at The School of St Mary and St Anne, an Anglican girls' independent boarding school in the village of Abbots Bromley near Rugeley, Staffordshire.